voceconnect/select-posts-widget/README.md

 The following filters are available:

-* spw_template to override the output template for the widget, see below for more information.
-Passes an optional second argument of the widget id.
+* spw_template to override the output template for the widget, see FAQ below for more information.
+* spw_post_types to override the post types available for this widget, see FAQ below for more information.
 * widget_title this is a WordPress core filter [see here](http://codex.wordpress.org/Class_Reference/WP_Query#Order_.26_Orderby_Parameters) for more information.
-* spw_post_types to override the post types available for this widget.
-Passes an optional second argument of the widget id.

 == Installation ==
 > See [Installing Plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

 == Frequently Asked Questions ==